 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 Emphasis of Matter - Financial Reporting Framework

-We draw attention to Note 2(a) in the financial statements, which describes the applicable financial reporting framework and the purpose of the financial statements.
+We draw attention to Note 2(a) to the financial statements applicable financial reporting framework and the purpose of the financial statements.